 The Art of Making: Screen Printing

-Our printers can print with dye as well as ink.
-Dye lasts longer because it binds with fabric instead of sitting on top like ink, which can wear off over time; it is also softer to the touch.
-We utilize ink when we want an opaque print that you can feel texturally on the fabric.
+Screen printing as a technique, however, is anything but simple.
+To create a screen print, a design gets burned into a mesh screen, then ink or dye is pressed through the screen to transfer the design onto fabric.
+We mostly prefer dye because it binds with fabric instead of sitting on top like ink, which can wear off over time; it’s also softer to the touch.
+We turn to ink when we want an opaque print that you can feel texturally on the fabric.

 We hope you enjoyed hearing about our screen printing process.
 See more about how we produce our products on our The Art of Making series on The Fold.